bapalto/birdsong-keras/README.md

-# Trainig scripts for deep convolutional neural network based audio classification
+# Trainig scripts for deep convolutional neural network based audio classification in Keras

 The following scripts were created for the BirdCLEF 2016 competition by Bálint Czeba and Bálint Pál Tóth.